Adrien-Lucas/FMODSpline/README.md

 ![RandomSounds](https://user-images.githubusercontent.com/16429096/207062880-22623b20-c424-4615-9512-09a9a5aabf2f.png)

 Random sounds will play at the random intervals you gave, inside of the volume.
-If possible, they will avoid to spawn too close from the player.
+If possible, they will avoid to spawn too close from the listener.

 ### Parameters